Implementing a function to complete range selection and copy with one click using Vanilla JS

 I'm Mandai, in charge of Wild on the development team.

-Google Chrome disables Flash by default!
+Google Chrome has Flash disabled by default!

-It's not that you can't play Flash.
+It's not that you can't play Flash

-That's where "Vanilla JS" comes into play.
+That's where "Vanilla JS" comes in

 The order of processing is

-- Select the string you want to copy
+- Select the text you want to copy

-- copy
+- Copy

 That's all.

-Select the string you want to copy
+Select the text you want to copy

 // Create a new Range object var range = document.createRange(); // Get the Range object from the Selection object var selection = window.getSelection(); var range = selection.getRangeAt(0);

-<div id="hoge">string you want to copy</div>
+<div id="hoge">The string to copy</div>

-Get the DOM using the getElementById() method.
+Get the DOM using the getElementById() method

 var hoge = document.getElementById('hoge');